sama-muhammed/sorting-visualizer/README.md

 Sorting Algorithm Visualizer

 The Sorting Algorithm Visualizer is a simple and educational web application built with React.js that demonstrates how different sorting algorithms organize data step by step.
-Rather than complex animations, it focuses on showing the logic behind sorting — how numbers are compared, swapped, and arranged into order.
+Rather than complex animations, it focuses on showing the logic behind sorting, how numbers are compared, swapped, and arranged into order.

 Features